weaveworks/weave-gitops/CONTRIBUTING.md

 ### Running unit tests
 You can run `make unit-tests` from the top of the repository to run all of the unit tests.
 As part of running the unit tests we will install any required dependencies for building the code.
-See [dependencies](tools/dependencies.toml) for more information on whats installed.
+See [dependencies](tools/dependencies.toml) for more information on what's installed.

 ### Running integration tests